-Research and advancing personal knowledge in a variety of disciplines informs and animates the educational mission of Mary Immaculate College and our vibrant postgraduate community has over 350 people pursuing further study.
-With a large variety of postgraduate programmes in education and the liberal arts from graduate diploma to doctoral level, MIC can help you build on your existing degree, retrain in fields like teaching or simply gain a professional edge in your chosen career.
+Research and advancing personal knowledge in a variety of disciplines informs and animates the educational mission of Mary Immaculate College and our vibrant postgraduate community has close to 800 people pursuing further study.
+With a large variety of postgraduate programmes in Education and the Liberal Arts from graduate diploma to doctoral level, MIC can help you build on your existing degree, retrain in fields like teaching or simply gain a professional edge in your chosen career.

 Postgraduate students can engage in both taught and research-based programmes using numerous entry and inclusion pathways.
 There are over 30 different programmes to choose from, offering diversity not just in subject matter but in learning methods.
 The MIC staff strives for excellence in the quality of modules delivered and supervision offered.
 A positive and productive student experience is central to our goals.

 The MIC Research & Graduate School, based on the John Henry Newman campus in Limerick, is a hub of innovation with dedicated facilities, specialised services and ample training opportunities designed to produce world class researchers and research outcomes.
 The RGS is committed to best international practice and aims to foster creative teaching and learning; original and unique research, and the flourishing of the human spirit.

 MIC realises that financial supports for students undertaking research at our college are critical.
 To this end, MIC offers numerous forms of support including a Doctoral Award (PhD in Arts or Education), an MIC Doctoral Studentship, an MIC Postgraduate Studentship, numerous Departmental Assistantships, Presidents Scholarships and Special Awards.
 This is in addition to external funding prospects.